Editor’s Note: We have produced a brand new video to accompany this content.

-The next stage is to Assess.
+The next stage is to assess.
 This part of the process is adaptable and dependent on the position but typically gauges cognitive ability or specific job skills.
-You might use a general assessment (we have Math/Verbal and Personality assessments within our Applicant Tracking System that we use for many positions) or one designed especially for the role.
-For example, when we hire software engineers, candidates complete a coding challenge at this stage.

-The Assess stage is perhaps the most flexible as far as its placement in your hiring process.
+The assess stage is perhaps the most flexible of the hiring process steps.
 Think about 1) how imperative the results are to have early in the process and 2) the financial and time investment.